QUALITY DECLARATION - SUMMARY

 Statistics on public sector employees and cash wages and salaries presented in this publication are obtained from the annual Survey of Employment and Earnings (SEE).
 The SEE is an Australia-wide survey covering a sample of federal, state and local government agencies.
 Estimates of employee earnings for the public sector are a key input to the gross domestic product component of the Australian National Accounts, specifically compensation of employees estimates.
 Data are also used by federal and state departments and other analysts to monitor employment and earnings trends in the public sector and to assist in developing and reviewing earnings and labour market policies.

-Estimates are available by state/territory, level of government and industry.
+Estimates are available by state/territory, level of government, institutional sector and industry.

 The reference period for the SEE is the year ending 30 June.
 Employment is reported from providers' payroll records, for the last pay period ending on or before 30 June.
 Employees remuneration data are reported on a cash basis from payroll records for payments made during the financial year.

-Survey estimates are released approximately six months after the reference period.
+Survey estimates are released approximately five months after the reference period.

 Information for the SEE is collected via web form questionnaires which are distributed to approximately 2,000 public sector employing units.
 The population of employers is stratified by state, industry division and employment size to ensure adequate state and industry representation.
-A minimum response rate of 95% is achieved for the survey as a whole and for each state, sector and industry.
+The target minimum response rate is 95% for the survey as a whole and for each state and industry.